-The managed care expansion that I spoke of earlier has resulted in a significant shift in expenditures from the fee-for-service categories to the managed care categories.
+The last budget required managed care for covered families and children to be implemented in all counties.
+In addition, it required certain aged, blind, and disabled Medicaid recipients to be enrolled in managed care.
+About 28% of all aged, blind, and disabled recipients and almost 90% of all covered families and children recipients are expected to enroll in managed care during the next biennium.
+This policy has resulted in a significant shift in expenditures from the fee-for-service categories to the managed care categories.
 Managed care in FY 2006 represented 13.2% of total Medicaid expenditures.
 LSC projects managed care will represent about 43.4% of total Medicaid expenditures in FY 2008 and about 43.7% in FY 2009.